fanhongtao/JDK/demo/jvmti/waiters/README.txt

+#
+# @(#)README.txt	1.5 06/01/28
+#
+# Copyright 2006 Sun Microsystems, Inc. All rights reserved.
+# SUN PROPRIETARY/CONFIDENTIAL.
+Use is subject to license terms.
+#

-waiters: @(#)README.txt	1.4 04/06/23
+waiters: @(#)README.txt	1.5 06/01/28

 This agent library can be used to track threads that wait on monitors.
+This agent is written in C++.

 You can use this agent library as follows:

     java -agentlib:waiters ...

-If the Virtual Machine complains that it can't find the library, you may need to add the directory containing the library into the LD_LIBRARY_PATH environment variable (Unix), or the PATH environment variable (Windows).
+To get help on the available options try:

+    java -agentlib:waiters=help

+See ${JAVA_HOME}/demo/jvmti/index.html for help running and building agents.